 Youth Baseball Hitting with Confidence

 No matter the problem, talk to the players about their goals for the game.
 Most kids think it’s to get a hit.
-I tell players a better goal is swing at good pitches and hit the ball hard.
+I tell players a better goal is to swing at good pitches and hit the ball hard.
 If a player can swing at good pitches, then the hits will follow.